LearnEverything/acktueli/src/pages/docs/DIRECTION.md

 This is _☶_ `expelling` _+☶_ to actor, with decreasing momentum and a soft call to attention.

-## Wave Shape
+## Seasaw
-Sometimes, the `action` feels that it has a wave shape or that it seasaws between two points
+Sometimes, the `action` feels that it seasaws between two points.

 > @actor <--||--> -@☶